How to schedule WhatsApp messages on Android and iPhone

-WhatsApp is one of the most popular messaging platforms on Earth.
-The messaging app from Meta has taken over other chats apps such as iMessage, Telegram, and even SMS in some regions around the world.
-However, one of the quirks of this famous instant messaging app is that it still doesn't support scheduling messages — something that other chat apps have been offering for years now.
-In this simple how-to guide, let us show you how you can schedule messages on WhatsApp for Android and iPhone both.
+WhatsApp is one of the most widely-used instant messaging services in the world.
+It's safe to say that WhatsApp has taken over other chat apps, such as iMessage, Telegram, and Signal — at least in some parts of the world.
+Meta, the company behind WhatsApp, has been making efforts recently to add essential features like message editing and chat lock to the app.

+However, one of the drawbacks of WhatsApp is that it still doesn't support scheduling messages — something that other chat apps have had for years.
+In this guide, we will show you how you can schedule messages on WhatsApp for Android and iPhone in just a few steps.

-Why schedule messages on WhatsApp?
+Why should you schedule messages on WhatsApp?

-There are a number of situations where scheduling messages on WhatsApp.
-Suppose it's your friend's birthday and you want to wish them at midnight.
-But, you don’t want to stay up late at the night or you fear that you might forget to wish them exactly at 12 o'clock.
+Let's say it's your friend's birthday, and you want to wish them exactly at midnight.
+However, you don't want to stay up late or risk forgetting to send the message at the right time.
 Using the methods mentioned below, you can schedule a pre-written WhatsApp message to your friend, which will be sent automatically at midnight.

-Moreover, this is a great way to respond to messages if you don’t want to respond to them instantly.
-You can simply schedule a message and it will automatically be sent, even if you are not near your phone.
-Without further ado, let's see how you can schedule WhatsApp messages on iPhone, Android, and even WhatsApp web.
+Moreover, this is a great way to respond if you don’t want to respond to a particular message immediately.
+You can simply schedule a message, and it will automatically be sent, even if you are not near your phone.
+Without further ado, let's see how you can schedule WhatsApp messages on iPhone, Android, and also WhatsApp web.

 Schedule WhatsApp messages on iPhone

 Scheduling a WhatsApp message on iPhone is pretty easy.
 Follow the steps mentioned below to send pre-written messages at a specific time on WhatsApp for iPhone.
-P.S.: The method works for scheduling iMessage texts as well.

-- First, you'll need to download and install the Shortcuts app on your iPhone.
-Shortcuts app is an automation app from Apple.
-It is first-party and it is safe and secure.
+- Firstly, you'll need to download and install the Shortcuts app on your iPhone.
+It's a safe and secure automation app developed by Apple.

-- To schedule a WhatsApp message on iPhone, we will utilize the power of the Shortcuts app to automate the process.
+- To schedule a WhatsApp message on iPhone, we'll use the Shortcuts app's automation feature.

-- First up, open the Shortcuts app on your iPhone.

-- Next, navigate to the Automation tab and then select Create Personal Automation.
+- First up, open the Shortcuts app on your iPhone and head over to the Automation tab.
+Then, choose Create Personal Automation.

-- On the next screen that appears, select Time of Day.
+- On the next screen, select Time of Day.

-- On the subsequent screen, tap Time of Day again and enter the desired time in the window displaying the current time.
-Remember that this is the same time at which you want the message to be sent so select carefully.
+- Tap Time of Day again and enter the desired scheduled time.
+Make sure to select the exact time you want the message to be sent.

-- Below the time window, select the Monthly option.
+- Below the time window, select the Monthly option (this will be removed later).

-- In the small window that appears, select the date on which you want the message to be sent.
+- In the small window that appears, select the date for sending the message.

-- Once everything is done, tap Next.
+- Once you're done, tap Next.

 - Now, select Add Action.

-- In the window that appears, select Apps and then search "WhatsApp".
+- In the window that appears, search for "WhatsApp" under Apps.

-- Now, select Send Message and not Send Message via WhatsApp.
+- Choose Send Message (not Send Message via WhatsApp).

 - On the screen that appears, enter the message that you want to send and select the recipient as shown in the screenshot down below.

-- Once you've entered the desired message and selected the appropriate recipient, tap Next.
+- After entering the message and selecting the recipient, tap Next.

-- You can now preview the message, the contact it will be sent to, and the time at which it will get sent.
+- You can now preview the message, recipient, and sending time.

-- One more important thing to fully automate this process is to disable the Ask Before Running.
-If you don't disable this option, the shortcut won't be able to run without your permission and the message won't be delivered at the desired time.
+- One more important thing to fully automate this process is to disable the Ask Before Running toggle.
+If you don't disable this option, the shortcut won't run automatically, and the message won't be delivered at the desired time.

-- Once everything looks as per your requirement, select Done.
+- Once everything is set, select Done.

 That's it.
 The message will now be delivered to your desired contact at the specified time on WhatsApp.
-One thing important to note here is that you will need to delete the Shortcut once it has been triggered so that your iPhone doesn't send the message every month to your contact.
+It is important to note that you will need to delete the Shortcut once it has been triggered to avoid sending the message every month.
 To delete the shortcut, simply swipe to the left and select Delete.

 Schedule WhatsApp messages on Android